-Recently celebrating his 30th anniversary at KXAN, Emmy Award-winning weathercaster Jim Spencer has been forecasting Austin and Central Texas weather longer than anyone in the history of Austin television.
+Now in his 31st year at KXAN, Emmy Award-winning weathercaster Jim Spencer has been forecasting Austin and Central Texas weather longer than anyone in the history of Austin television.

 Jim grew up in Lindsay, Oklahoma, in the heart of tornado alley, to which he credits his life-long fascination with weather.

 Jim joined KXAN in 1990, becoming the first weathercaster on Austin’s first hour-long morning newscast, News 36 Firstcast.
-In 1993, he became chief weathercaster, taking over the evening broadcasts, where he can be seen today.
+In 1993, he became chief weathercaster, taking over the evening broadcasts, until his semi-retirement on March 1, 2021.
+Jim continues to work part-time.

 Jim’s broadcasting career began the same month he started college at East Central University, in Ada Oklahoma.
 He spent two years at KADA-AM Radio before moving into television at Ada’s KTEN-TV in 1983.
 He became chief weathercaster at KTEN upon graduating college, and remained there until joining KXAN.